 As with so many things on this site, your mileage may vary – but earning literally cents to watch videos and ads is not our idea of fun.
 We did have a quick test, and it seems that you cannot even switch to another browser tab while a video is on.
 The video pauses until you’re back actively watching it.

 If you like the idea of being paid to watch video content, it’s not something that will ever earn you a lot, but you might want to check out SliceThePie (review here).
 At least there you get to give your opinion on what you’re watching.

 One way to earn more on PrizeRebel is to work up though the different membership levels.
 Higher levels give you things like monthly bonuses, more income from members you refer (see next section), and an instant “cash out” for your rewards.

 When you first become a member of PrizeRebel you begin as a Bronze member.

-Like several survey providers, Prize Rebel has a fairly decent referral scheme.
-What you will receive as a referral bonus depends on the membership level you are at.
-At the beginning you start off at Bronze level, receiving a 20% payout on all your referrals’ earnings.
+What you receive as a referral bonus depends on the membership level you are at.
+At the beginning you start off at Bronze level, receiving a 15% payout on all your referrals’ earnings.
 As you progress through the tiers, this can increase up to 30%.

 Draws and Prizes

 Under the “Win” tab, there are a few other ways you can earn points and rewards.
 These generally involve spending points on raffles or lucky numbers entries, or by winning points in contests.